-We recall that Lawson [27] proved a beautiful unknottedness result for minimal surfaces in \mathbb{S}^3 equipped with a metric of positive Ricci curvature.
-He demonstrated that whenever M_1, M_2 are compact, embedded, diffeomorphic minimal surfaces in such a Riemannian three-sphere, then M_1 and M_2 are ambiently isotopic.
-His result was generalized by Meeks, Simon and Yau [42] to the case of metrics of non-negative scalar curvature on \mathbb{S}^3 .
-The work in these papers and the validity of Conjecture 5.6 would prove that this unknottedness result would hold for any X diffeomorphic to \mathbb{S}^3 since the results in [42] imply that the failure of the conjecture to hold produces a compact, embedded strongly stable two-sided minimal surface in X, which is ruled out by the next theorem.
-The reader should note that the two-sided hypothesis in the next theorem is necessary because there exist strongly stable minimal projective planes in $\mathrm{SU}(2)/\mathbb{Z}2$ for any left invariant metric and many flat three-tori admit stable non-orientable minimal surfaces of genus 3.
+We recall that Lawson [Law70] proved a beautiful unknottedness result for minimal surfaces in $\mathbb{S}^3$ equipped with a metric of positive Ricci curvature.
+He demonstrated that whenever $M_1, M_2$ are compact, embedded, diffeomorphic minimal surfaces in such a Riemannian three-sphere, then $M_1$ and $M_2$ are ambiently isotopic.
+His result was generalized by Meeks, Simon and Yau [MISY82] to the case of metrics of non-negative scalar curvature on $\mathbb{S}^3$ .
+The work in these papers and the validity of Conjecture 4.6 would prove that this unknottedness result would hold for any X diffeomorphic to $\mathbb{S}^3$ since the results in [MISY82] imply that the failure of Conjecture 4.17 to hold produces a compact, embedded stable two-sided minimal surface in X, which is ruled out by the next theorem.
+The reader should note that the two-sided hypothesis in the next theorem is necessary because there exist stable minimal projective planes in SU(2)/ $\mathbb{Z}2$ for any left invariant metric and many flat three-tori admit stable non-orientable minimal surfaces of genus 3.

-THEOREM 5.17.
-Suppose that Y is a three-dimensional metric Lie group.
-The compact, orientable strongly stable H-surfaces in Y are precisely the left cosets of compact two-dimensional subgroups of Y and furthermore, all such subgroups are tori which are normal subgroups of Y. In particular, the existence of such strongly stable compact H-surfaces in Y implies that the fundamental group of Y contains a subgroup isomorphic to $\mathbb{Z} \times \mathbb{Z}$.
+THEOREM 4.18.
+Suppose that Y is a three-dimensional (non-necessarily simplyconnected) metric Lie group.
+The compact, orientable stable H-surfaces in Y are precisely the left cosets of compact two-dimensional subgroups of Y and furthermore, all such subgroups are tori which are normal subgroups of Y. In particular, the existence of such compact stable H-surfaces in Y implies that the fundamental group of Y contains a subgroup isomorphic to $\mathbb{Z} \times \mathbb{Z}$ .

-Before proving Theorem 5.17, we give the following corollary of the previous discussion.
+Before proving Theorem 4.18, we give the following corollary of the previous discussion.

-COROLLARY 5.18 (Unknottedness Theorem for Minimal Surfaces in SU(2)).
-Let X be isomorphic to SU(2) and let M_1 , M_2 be two compact, diffeomorphic embedded minimal surfaces in X. Then M_1 is ambiently isotopic to M_2 .
+COROLLARY 4.19 (Unknottedness Theorem for Minimal Surfaces in SU(2)).
+Let X be isomorphic to SU(2) and let $M_1$ , $M_2$ be two compact, diffeomorphic embedded minimal surfaces in X. Then $M_1$ is ambiently isotopic to $M_2$ .

-THE PROOF OF THEOREM 5.17.
-Let M be a compact, two-dimensional subgroup of Y. Then the left cosets of M give rise to an H-foliation of Y (here H is the constant mean curvature of M) and so M admits a positive Jacobi function, which implies that M is strongly stable.
+THE PROOF OF THEOREM 4.18.
+Let M be a compact, two-dimensional subgroup of Y. Then the left cosets of M give rise to an H-foliation of Y (here H is the constant mean curvature of M) and so M admits a positive Jacobi function, which implies that M is stable.

-Now suppose that M is a compact, immersed, two-sided strongly stable H surface in Y. After a left translation suppose that $e \in M$.
-Let V_1, V_2 be a pair of linearly independent, right invariant vector fields in Y which are tangent to M at e.
-Since Y and M are both orientable and M is strongly stable, these two Killing fields must be everywhere tangent to M. It follows that M is a two-dimensional subgroup of X and so M is a torus.
+Now suppose that M is a compact, immersed, two-sided stable H surface in Y. After a left translation suppose that $e \in M$ .
+Let $V_1, V_2$ be a pair of linearly independent, right invariant vector fields in Y which are tangent to M at e.
+Since Y and M are both orientable and M is stable, these two Killing fields must be everywhere tangent to M. It follows that M is a two-dimensional subgroup of X and so M is a torus.